 The trigger events for mandatory notification are:

-- The acquisition of more than 25 per cent, more than 50 per cent, or 75 per cent or more of the votes or shares in a qualifying entity.
+- The acquisition of more than 25 per cent, more than 50 per cent, or 75 per cent or more of the voting rights or shares in a qualifying entity.

 - The acquisition of voting rights enabling or preventing the passage of any class of resolution governing the affairs of the qualifying entity.